-filesystem: Alias for a flash file system.
-Use flash: for the system board flash device.
-Ifile-url The path (directory) and helper configuration file to load.

-No helper configuration file is specified.

-This variable is used only for internal development and testing.
+Syntax Description filesystem: Alias for a flash file system.
+Use flash: for the system board flash device. lfile-url The path (directory) and helper configuration file to load.
+Defaults No helper configur ration file is specified.
+Command Modes Global configuration on Command History Release Modification 12.2(25)EX This command was introduced.
+Usage Guidelines This variable is use ed only for internal development and testing.
+Filenames and directory names are case sensitive.
 This command changes the setting of the HELPER_CONFIG_FILE environment variable.
 For more information, see Appendix A, "Cisco ME 3400 Ethernet Access Switch Boot Loader Commands."

-Command Description show boot Displays the settings of the boot environment variables.
+Related Commands Command Description show boot Displays the settings of the boot environment variables.